ajkd/Traffic-Light-Control-Using-Image-Processing-With-openCV/README.md

 #### py chksensor.py COM3 A0
 To check a sensor connected to analog pin ( for ex.
 A0 ) of Arduino board connected to a
 serial port ( for ex.
-COM3 ) of windows  Here desirable values for "srtm", "rtime" and "rdelay" can be found.
-( by modifying chksensor.py program )
+COM3 ) of windows  Here desirable values for "srtm", "rtime" and "rdelay" can be found ( by modifying chksensor.py program )

 #### py chkled.py COM3 2
 To check LED connected to digital pin ( for ex.
 2 )

 #### py chkcam.py 0
-To check Cam connected to windows machine ( for ex. cam 0 ).Here number assign to a cam by windows
-and desirable values for "detectarea", "mincarea" parms of the lane entry of lane definition table
-can be found ( by modifying chkcam.py program )
+To check Cam connected to windows machine ( for ex. cam 0 ).Here number assign to a cam by windows and desirable values for "detectarea", "mincarea" parms of the lane entry of lane definition table can be found ( by modifying chkcam.py program )

 ### Conclusion
 - This system is s single threaded and useful to control traffic in